 Can artists living outside of the United States apply?

 Yes!
 We do exhibit international artists, however, due to shipping logistics the application process is more selective for artists living outside of the United States.
-When a work is purchased, our international artists must professionally package and ship the art themselves.
+When a work is purchased, our international artists must professionally package and ship the art themselves and submit receipts for reimbursement.
 If you have experience shipping internationally we encourage you to apply.
 Please note that we cannot work with artists who live in countries that are embargoed by the U.S government.
 These countries include but may not be limited to: Cuba, Iran, Syria, North Korea, Sudan, and the Crimea region of Ukraine.